• Skip to primary navigation

 Bowl of Apple Crumble Thermomix on a grey background

-Apple crumble had always been one of my favourite desserts but I used to make it with flour, butter and sugar.
-Then I stumbled across Rosemary Stantons Fruit Muddle recipe, I adapted her recipe and my recipe to make a crumble which is more like a fruit dessert with a crunchy granola topping.
+Apple crumble has always been one of my favourite desserts, but I used to make it with flour, butter, and sugar.
+Then, I stumbled across Rosemary Stanton's Fruit Muddle recipe.
+I adapted her recipe and my recipe to make a crumble that is more like a fruit dessert with a crunchy granola topping.

 Apple Crumble for Breakfast

-I know this sounds really naughty but I love having leftovers for breakfast!
+I know this sounds really naughty, but I love having leftovers for breakfast!
 The dessert is even better the next day!
 The top of the crumble will remain crisp, but the crumble that has been in contact with the fruit takes up all the juice and is absolutely lush!
-Also, if you choose to use sultanas in the filling you will find that they are swollen and plump.
+Also, if you choose to use sultanas in the filling, you will find they are swollen and plump.

 I dare you to do the same!